Fachbereichsplanung

 Treasury

-The treasury department in a company traditionally deals with the management of cash flows, ensuring solvency, drawing on credit lines, optimizing liquidity, etc. The planning component in this department comprises the forward-looking development of incoming and outgoing cash flows and the resulting aggregated account balance.The planning component in this specialist area comprises the forward-looking development of incoming and outgoing cash flows and the resulting aggregated account balance of the company.A distinction is made here between three leading perspectives: the past (cash position), the near future (deterministic forecast) and the distant future (probabilistic forecast).
-Of particular interest for planning is the probabilistic forecast, which can be implemented with modern approaches of AI / Machine Learning.Treasury cash flow planning can be seen as a parallel branch to traditional finance cash flow planning.
-In the optimal case, future assumptions regarding cash flow are reconciled between both departments and the forecast is brought into line.
+The corporate treasury department is responsible for managing cash flows, ensuring solvency, utilizing credit lines, optimizing liquidity, etc. The planning component in this department comprises the forward-looking development of incoming and outgoing cash flows and the resulting aggregate account balance.The planning component in this department comprises the forward-looking development of incoming and outgoing cash flows and the resulting aggregated account balance of the company.

 Integrated financial planning (balance sheet, cash flow, income statement)